clojure-expectations/expectations-mode/README.md

 The keybindings are a subset of the bindings used in `clojure-test-mode` and work the same way.

+The shortcuts to run individual tests are not required, as you generally use the `-focus` version of the expectations macros to run an expectation in isolation.

 ## License

 Distributed under the GNU General Public License; see C-h t to view.